MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 ## Begin:

-To run the pipeline, please visit the `scripts` directory and run the files in order:
+To run the pipeline, simply enter the project on root level and run the following `sh ETL.sh`

-1. 'etl.py' : This extracts and preprocesses all the raw data, then combines them into a single file 'process_data.parquet'.
+This will install all relavent python packages and run our ETL python script

 ## NOTES: